Section 19 - Power to enquire

 Enquiries are carried out after the end of the year within certain time limits (see TCTM10220).
 We want claimants to get the right amount of tax credits, and where we think there is a risk that they haven’t, we take Compliance action to check.
 This allows us to enquire into a person or couple’s entitlement as shown in the s17 declaration.
-We are not required to state the reasons for making the enquiry.

 An enquiry requires a full review of the award.
 As part of the enquiry we can ask the claimant to provide any information or evidence which we consider is needed for the purposes of the enquiry, by the date specified in the notice.
 In order to make an Enquiry we must give notice in writing.
 If this is a joint claim it requires a separate notice to each claimant.

 s19(2) As part of the enquiry the Board may by notice -

 (a) require the person, or either or both of the persons, to provide any information or evidence which the Board consider they may need for the purposes of the enquiry, or (b) require any person of a prescribed description to provide any information or evidence of a prescribed description which the Board consider they may need for those purposes, by the date specified in the notice.